-- (c) To address market sensitive earnings surprises, Yancoal does not need to release internal budgets or earnings (provided they remain confidential).
-Instead, Yancoal may need to disclose the fact that its earnings will differ so significantly from market expectations that a reasonable person would expect information about that difference to have a material effect on the price or value of Yancoal's securities. - (d) As with any other deliberations of the Disclosure Committee, it is important that any consideration given by the Disclosure Committee to any matter referred by the Chief Financial Officer is shared without delay with the Chair or, in his absence, the Chair of the Audit and Risk Management Committee.
+- Where Yancoal does not have published earnings guidance on foot for the current reporting period and it is covered by sell-side analysts, Yancoal should carefully consider notifying the market of a potential earnings surprise if and when it expects there to be a 15% or greater difference between its actual or projected earnings for the period and its best estimate of the market's expectations for its earnings; or - Where Yancoal has published earnings guidance on foot for the current reporting period or made statements that could be construed as de facto guidance (in each case, published guidance), Yancoal should carefully consider updating its published guidance if and when it expects there to be a material difference between its actual or projected earnings for the period and the guidance it has given to the market.
+Generally speaking, Yancoal should treat expected variation in earnings compared to its published guidance: (i) equal to or greater than 10% as material and presume that its guidance needs updating; and (ii) equal to or less than 5% as not being material and presume that its guidance would not need updating.
+Where the expected variation compared to its published earnings guidance is between 5% and 10%, Yancoal needs to form a judgment as to whether or not it is material. - (d) As with any other deliberations of the Disclosure Committee, it is important that any consideration given by the Disclosure Committee to any matter referred by the Chief Financial Officer is shared without delay with the Chair or, in his absence, the Chair of the Audit and Risk Management Committee.
 Where a decision is made to make an announcement about Yancoal's profit outlook, it is of critical importance that Yancoal provides clear guidance to the market regarding Yancoal's view of profit outlook. - (e) During an analyst briefing, if Yancoal is concerned that the analyst's 'forecast' diverges from Yancoal's internal expectations, then there is a risk that even a carefully scripted communication limited to previously disclosed information may be interpreted by the analyst as a 'down grade' and thus amounts to 'selective disclosure'.
 Accordingly, analyst briefings should not be used to manage analyst's expectations.
 If necessary (eg consensus analyst forecasts diverge from the Company's expectations) a public ASX release and HKEX announcement must be made.